Zee900/PyCr/README.md

 This tool is for educational purposes only.
 Depending on your requirements, other public encryption tools might be better to secure your files.

+# Limitations

+Fernet is ideal for encrypting data that easily fits in memory.
+As a design feature it does not expose unauthenticated bytes.
+This means that the complete message contents must be available in memory, making Fernet generally unsuitable for very large files at this time.
+Taken from (https://cryptography.io/en/latest/fernet/)

 # Dependencies

 - Python 3+